nyomanb/lr_plugin_computer_vision_tagging/docs/plugin_prefs.md

 : A static field showing the current version installed

 # Global Section
+Ignore keywords branches
+: A comma separated list of top level keywords that should be ignored during tagging

+Parent Tag For new tags:
+: The parent keyword to use for new tags created by the plugin.
+If you use keyword hierarchies, you'll probably want to set this

 Log Level
 : Sets the log output level for the plugin.
 Logs can be found in a file named "info.kemonine.lrcvt.log" in the usual Lightroom log location.